Fujifilm X-T200 vs Sony A6000

 It is notable that the X-T200 has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The X-T200 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A6000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T200 and A6000 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T200 better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.